 The Social Society, a little vegetarian café and coffee joint in Exmouth is a great change of pace and provides a menu full of flavour.

 Seeking a more laid-back experience?
-You can’t go wrong enjoying the sunset on the beach with the perennial staple of fish and chips.
+You can’t go wrong enjoying the sunset on the beach with the perennial staple of fish and chips; just one great way to relax after a long shift.